 Starts may be wet or dry and will be decided by the Referee.
 In the event of a dry start being utilised, coloured markers corresponding with the buoy colours will be placed in line on the beach, approximately 10m from the water's edge.
 A crew member from each crew shall line up behind their allocated marker in readiness for a race start.
-The remaining four crew members.
-A handler may be permitted in the event of a dry start but they must not interfere with any other crews or provide any assistance that would increase the speed of the boat they are handling.
+The remaining four crew members shall be with the boat that may, dependent on the conditions, be floating in the water or held at the water's edge.
+In the event of a dry start, a handler may be permitted to assist with the handling of the boat, but they must not interfere with any other crews or provide any assistance that would increase the speed of the boat they are handling.